» Fight Climate Change with Non-fertilized Lawns

 -Optional, apply no more than ½ pound per 1000 feet of slow-release fertilizer in spring or fall

 -Capture more carbon with grass than does a forest

 (Forests store more carbon which can be released during a fire.
 Grass stores carbon in roots and in the animals that graze the grass.
 Grass fed beef sequesters carbon from the atmosphere.)

 Ten ways you should modify your lawn care to help the environment

-1. Before you spread pounds of quick-release fertilizer, consider letting your lawn combat climate change by switching from quick-release to slow-release nitrogen fertilizer.
+1. Before you spread pounds of quick-release fertilizer, consider letting your lawn combat climate change by switching from quick-release to a modest amount of slow-release nitrogen fertilizer.

 2. Stop spreading fertilizer so frequently; with

 slow-release nitrogen fertilizer, you may only need to apply 1/2 pound in the spring or fall, or none at all.

 3. Let your grass grow a bit taller.
 At a recommended 3 inches, lawns grow deeper roots and are able to form stronger underground systems for water and carbon uptake.

 4. Don’t trash grass, spread your grass clippings on your lawn for a free and effective fertilizer boost (about 1 lb fertilizer per 1,000 ft sq of lawn)